-- Following an incident, a child would be expected to apologise verbally or in writing; this might be done during playtime. - A child misbehaving in assembly might have to stand or come to the front if they did not heed warnings. - A child would be kept in if behaviour in the playground was unacceptable. - A child might spend time working separately if they were uncooperative in a group situation. - If homework is not completed and handed in on time, on more than one occasion, a child would be asked to complete this at lunchtime, under the supervision of a member of staff. - Behaviour charts may be used to help the child modify her behaviour, in consultation with the Learning Support Teacher. - If a child breaches safety rules i.e. running in school, more positive behaviour could be encouraged, for example by setting the child a task such as making a safety poster or display.
+- · Following an incident, a child would be expected to apologise verbally or in writing; this might be done during playtime. - · A child misbehaving in assembly might have to stand or come to the front if they did not heed warnings. - · A child would be kept in if behaviour in the playground was unacceptable. - · A child might spend time working separately if they were uncooperative in a group situation. - · If homework is not completed and handed in on time, on more than one occasion, a child would be asked to complete this at lunchtime, under the supervision of a member of staff. - · Behaviour charts may be used to help the child modify her behaviour, in consultation with the Learning Support Teacher. - · If a child breaches safety rules i.e. running in school, more positive behaviour could be encouraged, for example by setting the child a task such as making a safety poster or display.

-As can be seen from the following referral chart, parents will be kept informed and strategies for improvement discussed if behaviour is repeatedly unacceptable.
+Parents will be kept informed and strategies for improvement discussed if behaviour is repeatedly unacceptable.